-What is the difference between soap and detergent?Updated a year ago
+What is the difference between soap and detergent?Updated 9 days ago

-Sal Suds Biodegradable Cleaner* is a mild detergent, and the Castile and Organic Sugar Soap are soaps.
-The difference between soaps and detergents is that soaps are “the salt of a fatty acid”, which means they're made in a one-step reaction directly from oils--organic plant oils in our case (coconut, palm kernel, olive, hemp seed, and jojoba).
-Detergents require a more complicated reaction which in Sal Suds’ case, still starts with coconut oil but requires synthesis in a laboratory.
-The result is that the detergent molecule is much more sturdy and is not impacted by hard water.
-All of our soaps and detergent are excellent cleaning agents, scented with pure essential oil, and readily biodegradable, but the soaps are more nourishing for skin, and Sal Suds better in hard water and in grease fighting.
+Our Sal Suds Biodegradable Cleaner* is a mild detergent, while our Pure-Castile Soap and Organic Sugar Soap are true soaps.
+The difference between soaps and detergents is that soaps are “the salt of a fatty acid.”
+This means soap is made in a one-step reaction directly from oils - organic plant oils in our case (coconut, palm kernel, olive, hemp seed, and jojoba).

 What they have in common:

-• Surfactants connect oil to water, two substances which otherwise repel one another.
+- Surfactants connect oil to water, two substances that otherwise repel one another.
 This is why you can’t just rinse oil off your hands.
 The water runs over the oil like it’s just not there.
 Surfactants act like Velcro between them.

 Now for the differences: Soap has been made for millennia—one of humanity's oldest chemical reactions.
 It is one-step removed from nature, made by a beautifully efficient single reaction of combining oil (coconut, palm kernel, olive, jojoba & hemp for our Castile) with a strong alkali such as sodium or potassium hydroxide (the first also known as lye).
 Out of this combo, you get soap, glycerin, and water.
 Bam!
 No leftovers.
 No waste.
 Beautiful.